Child and baby health clinics

 In an emergency, call Triple Zero (000).

 For other medical treatment, please see your doctor.

-Make a list of any questions or concerns you have before your visit and bring along your child’s Personal Health Record book (the red book), to record the assessment.
+Make a list of any questions or concerns you have before your visit and bring along your child’s Personal Health Record book (the red book if your baby was born in Queensland), to record the assessment.

 If your child is old enough, consider explaining to them where you are going and why, to ease any anxiety they may have about visiting a clinic.

 Your GP can provide health care and support for you and your children.
 They can also provide referrals to more specialised health care if required.

 Free phone advice is also available from: